1emvr/rvm64/README.md

 Currently, the vm is hard-coded to read the file `test.elf`.
 A feature to specify files will come later.

 ### NOTE:
-The main function within the risc-v ELF should be compiled using C linkage until I find a better way:
+When compiling C++ code, the main function within the risc-v ELF should be compiled using C linkage until I find a better way:
 ```cpp
 #include <string.h>
 #include <stdlib.h>